wijnandb/15-a-day/content/posts/a-post-about-vbucks.md

 There were "son-specific" chores and there were "open chores", the first to do the chore would earn the V-Bucks.
 Recurring chores, epic chores, all kinds of ideas floated around.

 The underlying thought was that they would create a habit of doing certain things.
-It is basically a way of determining the amount of your pocket-money, while helping out you mom and dad, developing some good habits along the way.
-An dbecause we figured the same problem
+It is basically a way of determining the amount of your pocket-money, while helping out your mom and dad, developing some good habits along the way.
+And because we figured the same problem would be experienced by other parents, why not try to solve this for all of us.

 We started out "low-tech", just a list on paper where chores could be claimed.
 Then we moved to a spreadsheet and a form.
-It clearly worked, so it is time to move on and create a Minimum Viable Product (MVP).
+It clearly worked, so it is time to move on and create a Minimum Viable Product (MVP)[^1].

-Since I am working with Django, that is the goto platform to develop this on.
+Since I like working with Django, that is the goto platform to develop this on.

 A login functionality will be needed, but this is baked into Django, so that's taken care of.
 Once a user logs in, they see their chores that are due.
 We will use a push mechanism to push new chores, so if all chores (for that moment) are done, something nice will be shown (a random cat or something) with a text saying "You are all done!".